 In 2006 O'Donnell became the new moderator on The View boosting ratings and attracting controversies with her liberal views, and strong personality, dominating many of the conversations.
 She became a polarizing figure to many and her strong opinions resulted in several notable controversies including an on-air dispute regarding the Bush administration's policies with the war in Iraq resulting in a mutual agreement to cancel her contract.
 In 2007 O'Donnell also released her second memoir, Celebrity Detox, which focuses on her struggles with fame and her time at The View.
 She continues to do charity work and remains involved with LGBT and family-related issues.
+She is best known for her inaccurate prediction that Donald Trump will never be the President of the United States.
 In 2008 O'Donnell starred in and executive produced America (2009 film), a Lifetime channel original movie in which she plays the therapist of the title character, a 16-year-old boy aging out of the foster care system.
 The film is based on the E.R.
 Frank book of the same name.

 In October 2009, she appeared in the original cast of Love, Loss, and What I Wore.
 In November 2009 "Rosie Radio", a daily two-hour show with O'Donnell discussing news and events on Sirius XM Radio, premiered.
 O'Donnell said she was approached by the company after she appeared on The Howard Stern Show.
 O'Donnell has signed on with the Oprah Winfrey Network OWN to return to daytime TV with a talk show in Fall 2011.